 In 2011-12 the second year of the risk management strategy for 2010-13 was implemented.

-The risk exposures were revised for all of the City of Melbourne's branches, with updated details recorded in the risk module of the organisation's integrated corporate business planning software.
+The risk exposures were revised for all City of Melbourne branches, with updated details recorded in the risk module of the organisation's integrated corporate business planning software.
 Integrated quarterly and annual reporting of risks was undertaken, and the CEO and directors undertook a major review of the top strategic risks.
 These top risks were reported to the Audit Committee throughout the year, along with the high operational risks.

-The risk and audit modules in the organisation's business planning software was utilised, with the risk data used in the design of the new three year internal audit program.
-The review of Council's businesses in relation to competitive neutrality also continued as scheduled.
+The risk and audit modules in the City of Melbourne's business planning software was used, with the risk data applied to the design of our new three-year internal audit program.
+The review of the City of Melbourne's businesses in relation to competitive neutrality also continued as scheduled.